second-breakfast/second-breakfast.github.io/_posts/2019-1-9-sam-harris-revelation.markdown

 published: true
 ---

-In several places across the web, the intellectual Sam Harris has repeated a particular argument against the idea that the Bible was written by an omniscient being.
-In this précis, I want to unpack that argument into some digestible premises, and consider a few different ways they could be interpreted.
-I’ll conclude by showing where I think the argument goes wrong.
+In several places across the web, the intellectual Sam Harris has repeated an argument against the idea that the Bible was written by an omniscient being.
+In this précis, I'll unpack that argument into some digestible premises, and consider a few different ways they could be interpreted.
+I conclude by showing where I think the argument goes wrong.

 ### Improving the Bible
 The following transcript from one of Harris’ interviews is a good summary of the argument:

 > The fact that you and I could improve the Bible with very little thought (just take out the worst passages that have no possible redeemable content this year or, I would argue, any other year, and the Bible is already improved), […] the fact that we can edit it to anyone’s advantage, is a problem for the idea that this was written by an omniscient being and not to be superseded by any human effort, now or generations from now.<sup>1</sup>

-Distilling down the key claims being made, Harris’ argument essentially takes the form of a syllogism.
+Distilling down the key claims being made, the argument essentially takes the form of a syllogism.

 1. The Bible can be improved.
 2. An omniscient being probably wouldn’t write a book that could be improved.
 3. Therefore, an omniscient being probably didn’t write the Bible.

 I think it is fairly easy to see how premise (1) comes straight from the transcript.
 As for premise (2), since Harris never fleshes out exactly what the problem is with the Bible being improvable, we can only try our best at a charitable interpretation.
-This initial statement of the second premise is surely in the ballpark of what Harris had in mind.
-However, perhaps we could strengthen it in order to force a stronger conclusion.
+This initial statement of the second premise is surely in the ballpark of what Harris had in mind, however, perhaps we could strengthen it in order to force a stronger conclusion.

 {:start="2"}
 2. An omniscient being would *never* write a book that could be improved.

-This phrasing would allow us to conclude that an omniscient being in fact *did not* write the Bible, not just that it is *unlikely*.
+This stronger phrasing would allow us to conclude that an omniscient being in fact *did not* write the Bible, not just that it is *unlikely*.
 In any case, either of these statements of premise (2) seem to be a reasonable interpretation.
 Whichever statement we prefer, it does not change the argument’s main logical thrust: the Bible can be improved in some way, but if an omniscient being wrote it, that should not be the case.

-So, with the argument reasonably stated and clearly understood, is it compelling?
+So, with the argument reasonably and clearly stated, is it compelling?
 Not at all.
 In fact, both premises are highly dubious, and for the same reason.

 ### Improving History?
 For one, the notion of “improving” the Bible is vague.
 Improved for *who* exactly, or for *what* purpose?
 By “improved,” Harris probably means something like “more agreeable to our modern ethical sensibilities,” or “more accurate according to modern scientific standards.”
 However, this way of thinking neglects to consider the impact of the Bible on history as a whole.
 Contrary to Harris, it is plausible that an omniscient being, who knew exactly how each person throughout history would be impacted as a result of reading certain passages of the Bible, would include exactly what he wanted in the Bible in order to accomplish his purposes throughout the *entire* history of the world.